marwahaha/biscottiCFG/README.md

 **Melee taunt**

 Simple.
-If you hold `ALT` while pressing `mouse2` (right-click) while holding the melee weapon, instead of switching to the Medigun and popping ‹ber (from the Pop script), you'll use the weapon taunt for the melee weapon.
+If you hold `ALT` while pressing `mouse2` (right-click) while holding the melee weapon, instead of switching to the Medigun and popping √úber (from the Pop script), you'll use the weapon taunt for the melee weapon.
 This is meant to mimic behaviour added into the game to make is easier to use the Amputator and Ubersaw taunts.

 **Radar**